Stack for Customer Support

 Voice AI

 Call handling — IVR with AI.
-Route, triage, or resolve without human.
+Route, triage, or resolve without a human agent.

 Transcription — Real-time or post-call.
 For records and analysis.

 Sentiment analysis — Detect frustration or churn risk.
-Alert agents.
+Alert agents to escalate.

 Quality Assurance